crillab/metrics/docs/scalpel-config.md

 ## Metadata of the Campaign

-In the YAML file, you first need to give elementary informations about the campaign, such as its name and the date on which it has been run.
+In the YAML file, you first need to give elementary information about the campaign, such as its name and the date on which it has been run.

 ```yaml